 If you’re having trouble choosing the best lender, look to the fine print for more details.
-Some features or benefits could lower the costs of borrowing or make repayment easier.
-Check for:
+Some features or benefits could lower the costs of borrowing or make repayment easier:

-- Autopay discount: You might qualify for a 0.25 percent to 0.5 percent discount off your annual percentage rate if you sign up for automatic payments.
+- Autopay discount: You might qualify for a discount on your annual percentage rate if you sign up for automatic payments.
 This usually takes effect once you start making full principal and interest payments.

 - Other savings opportunities: Some lenders provide other ways to earn money or save on the cost of borrowing.
 For example, they may provide discounts if you have another financial product with them, provide a cash reward if you refer a friend or reduce your principal amount once you graduate.

-- Discharge options: In some cases, student loan debt passes on to the borrower’s estate after they die.
-But some lenders will discharge your student loan debt if you become permanently disabled or pass away.
+- Discharge options: Sometimes, student loan debt passes on to the borrower’s estate after they die.
+Some lenders will discharge your student loan debt if you become permanently disabled or pass away.

-- Co-signer release.
+Check to see if the loan has a co-signer release.
 Your lender may remove your co-signer from the student loan debt after you make a series of on-time payments.
-Most lenders require you to make on-time payments for a minimum of 12 months before qualifying for release.
+Most lenders require you to make on-time payments for at least 12 months before qualifying for release.

 How do I apply for a private student loan?